-- (b) A Complaint must be in writing on the Town's approved form - 'Complaint About Alleged Behaviour Breach form'. - The complainant must lodge the Complaint with the Town's Behaviour Complaints Officer. (c) - (d) The complainant must provide with the Complaint, details of the alleged behaviour breach together with any supporting evidence. - (e) The Complaint must be lodged within one month of the occurrence of the alleged behaviour breach. - A Complaint must be submitted by the complainant. (f) - 5.2 A Complaint cannot be submitted anonymously. - The Behaviour Complaints Officer is to provide all Complaints to the Investigator in accordance with the 5.3 following clause. - The Behaviour Complaints Officer within 14 days of receiving a Complaint: 5.4 - must contact the complainant acknowledging that the Complaint has been received; (a) - (b) as part of the acknowledgment process, must provide the complainant with a copy of the Town's Complaints Policy; - (c) must provide the respondent with a copy of this Complaints Policy and a copy of the Complaint (including the name of the complainant); and - (d) must send to the Investigator the Complaint together with details of the alleged breach and any supporting evidence provided by the complainant. - 5.5 Complaints are to be dealt with and considered so far as is practicable in an order based on the order in which they are received by the Behaviour Complaints Officer. - 5.6 A Complaint relating to a candidate is only to be referred to an Investigator if and when the candidate is elected as a council member, but in any event the Complaint must be lodged within one month of the occurrence of the alleged behaviour breach.
+- 5.1 Initiation of Complaint - (a) Any person may make a Complaint alleging a behaviour breach. - (b) A Complaint must be in writing on the Town's approved form 'Complaint About Alleged Behaviour Breach form'. - (c) The complainant must lodge the Complaint with the Town's Behaviour Complaints Officer. - (d) The complainant must provide with the Complaint, details of the alleged behaviour breach together with any supporting evidence. - (e) The Complaint must be lodged within one month of the occurrence of the alleged behaviour breach. - (f) A Complaint must be submitted by the complainant. - 5.2 A Complaint cannot be submitted anonymously. - 5.3 The Behaviour Complaints Officer is to provide all Complaints to the Investigator in accordance with the following clause. - 5.4 The Behaviour Complaints Officer within 14 days of receiving a Complaint: - (a) must contact the complainant acknowledging that the Complaint has been received; - (b) as part of the acknowledgment process, must provide the complainant with a copy of the Town's Complaints Policy; - (c) must provide the council or committee member to whom the Complaint relates respondent with a copy of theis Complaints Policy and a copy of the Complaint (including the name of the complainant); and - (d) must send to the Investigator the Complaint together with details of the alleged breach and any supporting evidence provided by the complainant. - 5.5 Complaints are to be dealt with and considered so far as is practicable in an order based on the order in which they are received by the Behaviour Complaints Officer. - A Complaint relating to a candidate is only to be referred to an Investigator if and when the candidate is elected as a council member, but in any event the Complaint must be lodged within one month of the occurrence of the alleged behaviour breach.